Senneseph/jellicule/pwa-service/icons/README.md

-# Icons for Jellicule UI PWA
+# Icons for j e l l i c u l e PWA

 This directory should contain the following icon files: